 Having a great Website that is mobile responsive is a great start.

-Remember I mentioned that Google will begin ranking those with a mobile responsive site higher in its search results as of April 21st this year.
+Google ranks those with a mobile responsive site higher in its search results.

 Make sure it is written well and populated with your key words and phrases.